iamvibhakar/iamvibhakar/README.md

 <h2 align="left">Hi 👋!
-My name is VIbhakar Kumar and I'm a Software Engineer, from Ranchi, Jharkhand</h2>
+My name is Vibhakar Kumar and I'm a Software Engineer, from Ranchi, Jharkhand</h2>

 ###